gr4xity/W4ll-y-B4ll/README.md

 Table tennis meets hackey sack in this competitive juggling game for 0-4 players over 4 rounds.
 4 walls and 4 balls for more balls-to-the-wall action!

 ## Gameplay
-Move your paddle with the mouse to keep the balls in play!
+Steer your paddle with the mouse to keep balls in play.

-Each round, the first player to drop 4 balls is eliminated.
-The weakest player is replaced with a wall, intensifying the action.
-Last player standing faces a challenge of endurance, skill, and luck!
+First player to drop 4 balls each round is eliminated.
+Last player standing faces a test of endurance and skill!

+Press the SPACE key to start each round or pause.

 ## Requirements
 ### Run-Time